leeper/webuse/README.md

 Functionality is simple.
 Load **webuse** and then access any online Stata dataset using the `webuse()` function.
-This will assign the named dataset to the `.GlobalEnv` (or another environment, if specified):
+This will assign the named dataset from Stata 15 to the `.GlobalEnv`:

 ```r